 The third and fourth Kolsai lakes

 Yes, there is a third Kolsai lake and even a fourth one, but they are out of bound for travellers at the moment.
 The lakes are too near the border with Kyrgyzstan and the guards won’t let you travel beyond the second lake.

-From all the mountain lakes near Almaty it is lake Kaindy that is the most beautiful.
+From all the mountain lakes near Almaty, it is lake Kaindy that I find the most beautiful.
 Unfortunately it is a bit of an adventure to get there and the road is still in a terrible condition.
-Our jeep struggled as we crossed several streams and tried to get out of the way of stones and holes.
+Our car with high clearance struggled as we tried to avoid stones and holes and crossed several streams.
 The effort was totally worth it.

 Lake Kaindy is an eery alpine lake with dead trees sticking out.
 The lake evolved after an earthquake in 1911 that caused a landslide forming a natural dam.
 The forest submerged of which the trunks still rise out of the water like spears of a hidden army.

 Kolsai Lakes Itinerary

 To see the Kolsai lakes and lake Kaindy with a quick stop at the Charyn Canyon you need at least 3 days.
 Below you see a sample itinerary.
 If you travel with shared taxi’s and hitchhiking you might want to add an extra day to include the Charyn Canyon and consider sleeping there the first night.